Dr. Munson is the author of more than a dozen articles on our site.

 Bullying incidents are no longer limited to the playground or the locker room.
 Cyberbullying, the latest form of bullying sweeping across middle and high schools, is pervasive.
 And the recent rash of suicides by kids who’ve been mercilessly cyberbullied certainly sets off alarm bells.
 Keeping up with technology can seem overwhelming and induce a sense...
 Read more »

 Even though she was only three years old, Mallory knew precisely how to get attention from her parents.
 When she wanted a cookie before dinner, she’d whine and hang on to her father’s pant leg as he cooked.
 She’d continue until her dad caved in and got her the cookie.
 Of course, by that point,...
 Read more »

 In 2014, Colorado voters in the United States passed a landmark law legalizing the sale and purchase of marijuana.
 Fast-forward to 2020 and more than 40 states have laws legalizing marijuana is some form, including several states that have made possession and recreational use legal.
 Canada legalized marijuana in 2018 and similar movements are underway...
 Read more »

 Our kids have the uncanny ability to get under our skin and bring out the very worst in us.
-I can lose my temper and yell at my kids in a way that I would never do with a child who was not my own.
+We can lose our tempers and yell at our kids in a way that we would never do with a child who wasn't our own.
 Indeed, we often treat our loved ones the worst.

 Here's the...
 Read more »